cloudfoundry/cloud_controller_ng/decisions/0007-implementing-v3-roles.md

 #### Create a new `roles` table in the database

 This would mean migrating all data from the 7 role-specific join tables into a single table.
-This table would have columns like `guid`, `type`, `user_id`, `space_id`, `organization_id`, etc.
+This table would have columns including `guid`, `type`, `user_id`, `space_id`, `organization_id`, etc.

-This was appealing because it makes the data closely match the V3 model of roles.
+This was appealing because the data would closely match the V3 model of roles.
 Accessing and listing roles would then be straightforward in V3; they would work like most other resources.

-However, this meant a potentially huge, long-running migration to fill the new table.
-This could mean API downtime while the migration completes.
+However, this meant a potentially huge, long-running migration to fill the new table, leading to API downtime while the migration completes.
 Plus, there was no clear solution for rolling upgrades: the old API instances would continue talking to the old tables.
 What happens to data that is added/removed from those tables while the migration is occurring?
-When the migration finishes, can we ever drop the old tables?
-Or will we have to maintain the same data in two different places indefinitely?
+When the migration finishes, could we ever drop the old tables?
+Or would we have to maintain the same data in two different places indefinitely?
 Even if this worked, we would have to refactor all V2 role-related endpoints to fetch from this new table.

 The risks for this seemed too high, so we moved on.